• Skip to primary navigation

 Claire

-This mint basil pesto is bursting with flavour and so many healthy ingredients.
+This basil mint pesto is bursting with flavour and so many healthy ingredients.
 Perfect for pesto pasta for a busy weeknight meal!
 Makes approximately one cup of pesto.

-5 from 1 vote
+5 from 3 votes

 Prevent your screen from going dark